LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

    * returns a sender that applies `f` to an error passed by `s`, ignoring the values or cancellation
  * `share(s)`
    * Eagerly submits `s` and returns a sender that may be used more than once, propagating the value by reference.
+ * `let(s, f)`
+   * Creates an async scope where the result of one operation is available for the duration of another async operation.

 ## Examples